SimonCariou/SimonCariou/README.md

 **A bit more about me:**

-- 🌱 I’m currently learning Python for Data Science and building my Wedding [wedsite](https://github.com/SimonCariou/wedsite/) using the NuxtJS framework.
+- 🌱 I’m currently in training to be a Data Engineer and developing a react-native app with Firebase as a BaaS as a side project.
 - 💬 Ask me about anything, I am happy to help out!
 - 📫 How to reach me: simon.cariou@epfedu.fr
 - 📝 [Resume](https://github.com/SimonCariou/SimonCariou/blob/main/Resume%20Simon%20Cariou2.pdf)